 Jerusalem Inscription

 In a burial cave at the site, archaeologists found an inscription scratched into the limestone wall that reads, in ancient Hebrew script: “YHWH is the God of the whole earth; the mountains of Judah belong to him, to the God of Jerusalem.”
-The inscription, dating to the First Temple period, is the oldest known reference to Jerusalem by name outside of the Bible.
-It was written by someone who believed that the God worshipped in Jerusalem was the God of all creation, a theological statement that aligns with the reforms of Kings Hezekiah and Josiah.
+The inscription is generally dated to the late First Temple period, most likely the 8th or 7th century BCE, making it one of the earliest known Hebrew inscriptions to mention Jerusalem by name outside of the biblical text.
+The paleographic style of the script and the archaeological context of the cave support this dating, though scholars continue to debate the precise century.
+The theological content of the inscription is significant for understanding ancient Judahite religion: the author expressed a belief that the God worshipped in Jerusalem held dominion over all the earth, not only the territory of Judah.
+This universalist claim aligns with the religious reforms traditionally attributed to Kings Hezekiah and Josiah, who sought to centralize worship in Jerusalem and suppress local shrines.

 Synagogue Mosaic